Answers to frequently asked questions.

 Here are some frequently asked questions about what happens during a proposal.
 Keep in mind that these answers are specific to the consumer proposal process although many answers would apply in a bankruptcy as well.

-If you haven’t yet gathered enough information yet to make an informed decision about how to get moving forward we encourage to reach out to us for an initial chat about your situation.
-You can contact us at 587-269-3009 or here.
+If you haven’t yet gathered enough information yet to make an informed decision about how to get moving forward we encourage you to reach out to us for an initial chat about your situation.

 This process will happen even if you are in a consumer proposal because this process is required for the bank to have the property transferred to their name, so they can sell it and pay down the mortgage that is outstanding.